 The 85t boast six microphones, making them superior to the 75t in terms of call quality.
 Especially when blocking out background noise while outside on a windy day.
 Thanks to the 85t’s improved call quality and dual microphones, they are great for conferences and quick catch-ups on the road.

-- UP TO 25 HOURS OF BATTERY – Get up to 5.5 hours on a single charge with ANC on, with a total charge of up to 25 in the compact Qi-certified charging case.
-Plus, the powerful magnetic case snaps...
+- Up to 5.5 hours on a single charge with ANC on, with a total charge of up to 25 in the compact Qi-certified charging case

 That said, the 75t is not that bad either, especially compared to other Bluetooth headphones.
 Their microphone is rather high quality, so your voice will come through fairly clearly.